Humble Oil and Refining Company discovered an oilfield in 1943 — and earned a $50,000 state bounty.

 By 1939, petroleum exploration companies had drilled almost 80 expensive dry holes, the deepest to a depth of 6,180 feet.
 Meanwhile in Texas, the 1901 Spindletop gusher had been followed by dozens of oilfield discoveries.
 Florida legislators, desperate for their state to become an oil producer, offered a $50,000 bounty for the first discovery.

-first florida oil well Collier County newspaper story
+First Florida oil well Collier County photo from newspaper article.

 The Collier County News, one of Barron Collier’s many ventures, enthusiastically reported Sunniland No. 1 and provided its readers with a primer on oil drilling and photographs of the rig and site.